OmarAbdelzaher/SBE-WEBSITE-ITI-GP/README.md

 SBE is a website for systems and biomedical engineering at Cairo University.
 It's an ITI graduation project, a 3-months intensive training program, Full-stack Development using Python Track.

 ## Project Overview
+The proposed website was made for the sbe department.
+It will be used by the department staff and employees with all their roles.
+Also, by the student that will interact with the department.

 ## Getting Started
 ### Steps